dennisseah/simple/design-docs/exceptionHandling.md

   logger.error(err);
 }
 ```
 Reader of the code has a hard time understand why error is ignored.
-Is this intentionally; and why?

 ## 2. Out of Scope
 This document shall not cover exceptions/errors that are thrown by third parties software and/or from Microsoft's client API (e.g. from Azure DevOps).